TheAgentCompany/TheAgentCompany/workspaces/tasks/pm-schedule-meeting-1/checkpoints.md

 ## Final Checkpoint (3pt)

-Arrange a suitable meeting time for Emily Zhou and Liu Qiang
+Unable to schedule a meeting this week for Emily Zhou and Liu Qiang